-You don't need your prostate to have an erection.
-However, it lies close to nerve bundles and blood vessels that are needed for a man to have a normal, natural erection.
+You don't need to have a prostate to achieve an erection.
+However, the nerve bundles and blood vessels that are needed to have a normal, natural erection lie next to the prostate and may be stretched or damaged during the surgery.

-For some men, to make sure that all the cancer is removed during their radical prostatectomy, it isn't possible to save these nerves and blood vessels.
+For other men, to make sure that all the cancer is removed during their radical prostatectomy, it isn't possible to save these nerves and blood vessels.
 In this case, it is no longer possible to have a natural erection, but you can get an erection by injections into the penis or by using a vacuum pump.

-For other men, it is possible to save the nerves, and around 50-80 men out of 100 will get back the normal erection function they had before surgery - but it may take up to 2 years to fully recover.
+For other men, it is possible to save the nerves, and around 50-80 men out of 100 will get back the normal erection function they had before surgery - but it may take up to 2-3 years to fully recover.